Best AI Models of 2026

 LMSYS Chatbot Arena Elo score - based on millions of real user head-to-head comparisons.
 Reflects practical user preference.

-Composite Score is a weighted average of all available benchmark results, normalized to a 0-100 scale.
-Models with fewer benchmark results may score differently than their actual capability.
+Composite Score is a weighted average of all available benchmark results normalized to 0-100.

-Benchmark scores are sourced from official model cards and published papers.
-Scores may vary by evaluation setup.
-This page is updated when significant new models are released.
+Benchmark scores from official model cards and published papers.
 Last updated: July 15, 2025.

 Frequently Asked Questions

-MMLU (Massive Multitask Language Understanding) tests a model across 57 subjects including elementary math, US history, computer science, law, and more.
-It is one of the most widely cited benchmarks for general AI knowledge.
+MMLU (Massive Multitask Language Understanding) tests an AI model across 57 subjects including math, science, history, law, and more.
+It's the most widely used benchmark for measuring general AI knowledge.
+A score above 88% is considered state-of-the-art.

-What is the difference between frontier and reasoning models?
+What is the difference between Claude 3.7 Sonnet and Claude 3.5 Sonnet?